Pennsylvania / Somerset County

 Is Quecreek, PA a safe place to live?

-Quecreek is a safe place to call home, with a very low violent crime rate of 67 incidents per 100,000 residents and a property crime risk of 1 in 140.
-Residents enjoy peace of mind in this secure rural environment.
+Quecreek is considered a safe community, with a low violent crime rate of 67 incidents per 100,000 residents and a property crime chance of 1 in 140.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in Pennsylvania.

 67